Jakhongirkhoja-Bakhodirov/git-mosh/README.md

-this is simple git-course by Mosh Hamadani
+this is simple git-course by Mosh Hamadani!!!